As housing market wavers, brokers strategize to get buyers

 Goodwin, who sells houses in Westchester County, north of New York City, creates videos to show off a home's strongest selling points to pique potential buyers' interest.

-"If a house has a great kitchen I might cook in the kitchen.
-Maybe they have a beautiful wine cellar or storage unit then I would feature that," says Goodwin, who's based in Irvington, New York.
+"If a house has a great kitchen, I might cook in the kitchen.
+Maybe they have a beautiful wine cellar or storage unit; then I would feature that," said Goodwin, who's based in Irvington, N.Y.

 Sales of already occupied homes rose 2.5% in May after two months of declines but were down more than 1% from a year earlier and 4.5% from two years ago, according to the National Association of Realtors.
 Even with the recent pickup, sales are weak because the number of homes on the market has fallen in recent years — many foreclosed homes were bought by investors and turned into rental properties, while prices for many homes haven't returned to pre-recession levels, discouraging owners from selling.